yetanothermightytool/powershell/vbr/vbr-securerestore-lnx/README.md

 - Generate a public/private key pair using PuTTYgen (More details https://community.veeam.com/script-library-67/vbr-securerestore-lnx-ps1-secure-restore-for-linux-vm-4617)
 - A Linux server with ClamAV installed.
 This Linux server needs to be added to Veeam (https://helpcenter.veeam.com/docs/backup/vsphere/add_linux_server.html)
 - A Backup Job protecting the Linux VM as well as a restore point (the script uses the latest for the Restore)
+- A Linux server with the yara package installed and the yara rule stored in the home directory of the given user under ./yara-rules/rules/

 ## Purpose